rkdarst/scicomp/tut/debugging/debugging.rst

 - Play with the variables in the function yourself, observing the results until you figure out the correct code.
 - Copy that code back into the file at the right place.

+.. epigraph
+   The difference here is that you don't have to keep re-running your program.

 Example: